 Final thoughts on these somewhat dated board gaming terms:

 So there you have my personal thoughts on the differences between so called Eurogames and Amerithrash games.
-As I said above, while these definitions are still somewhat useful for differentiating between different styles of games, nowadays these terms are becoming less and less useful.
+As I said above, while these definitions are still somewhat helpful for differentiating between different styles of games, nowadays these terms are becoming less and less useful.
 Gone are the days when a game is either all about the theme or all about mechanics.
 Now we have plenty of games that manage to do both.

-Gloomhaven is another perfect modern example of a game that fits into both categories.
+Gloomhaven: Jaws of the Lion is another perfect modern example of a game that fits into both categories.
 In Gloomhaven you are playing a character and advancing that character while exploring dungeons but the actual combat system is all about working with the other players to use your limited set of resources (in the form of action cards and items) as efficiently as possible.

 So now that you know what I think, feel free to tell me why I’m wrong.
 You can do so in the comments below or hit me up on social media where I can be found as “tabletopbellhop” pretty much everywhere.